 When studying COVID-19 illness during the coronavirus pandemic, researchers realized that using saliva samples was a viable approach.
 The viral load is often higher in saliva than it is in other bio-fluids, such as in nasopharyngeal mucus.

-Researchers at Yale School of Public Health helped devise a new saliva test called ‘SalivaDirect,’ which aims to simplify the collection and analysis processes while maximizing the efficiency of COVID-19 testing.
+During the Coronavirus Pandemic, researchers at Yale School of Public Health helped devise a new saliva test called ‘SalivaDirect,’ which aimed to simplify the collection and analysis processes while maximizing the efficiency of COVID-19 testing.
 With this test, a person spits into a sterilized container, which is sent to the lab for testing.